elatov/elatov.github.io/_posts/2013-06-15-install-splunk-and-send-logs-to-splunk-with-rsyslog-over-tcp-with-ssl.md

 There are a couple of components of Splunk.
 From <a href="http://docs.splunk.com/Documentation/Splunk/latest/Installation/ComponentsofaSplunkdeployment" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://docs.splunk.com/Documentation/Splunk/latest/Installation/ComponentsofaSplunkdeployment']);">Components of a Splunk deployment</a>:

 > **Indexer**
 > Splunk indexers, or index servers, provide indexing capability for local and remote data and host the primary Splunk datastore, as well as Splunk Web.
-Refer to &#8220;How indexing works&#8221; in the Managing Indexers and Clusters manual for more information.
+Refer to "How indexing works" in the Managing Indexers and Clusters manual for more information.
 >
 > **Search peer**
 > A search peer is an indexer that services requests from search heads in a distributed search deployment.
 Search peers are also sometimes referred to as indexer nodes.
 >
 > **Search head**
 > A search head is a Splunk instance configured to distribute searches to indexers, or search peers.
 Search heads can be either dedicated or not, depending on whether they also perform indexing.
-Dedicated search heads don&#8217;t have any indexes of their own (other than the usual internal indexes).
+Dedicated search heads don't have any indexes of their own (other than the usual internal indexes).
 Instead, they consolidate results that originate from remote search peers.
 >
 > **Forwarder**
 > Forwarders are Splunk instances that forward data to remote indexers for indexing and storage.
 In most cases, they do not index data themselves.
-Refer to the &#8220;About forwarding and receiving&#8221; topic in the Distributed Deployment manual.
+Refer to the "About forwarding and receiving" topic in the Distributed Deployment manual.
 >
 > **Deployment server**
 > Both indexers and forwarders can also act as deployment servers.
 A deployment server distributes configuration information to running instances of Splunk via a push mechanism which is enabled through configuration.
-Refer to &#8220;About deployment server&#8221; in the Distributed Deployment Manual for additional information about the deployment server.
+Refer to "About deployment server" in the Distributed Deployment Manual for additional information about the deployment server.

 I will just setup our server as an *indexer* which we can search.
 From the same document:

 > The simplest deployment is the one you get by default when you install Splunk: indexing and searching on the same server.
-Data comes in from the sources you&#8217;ve configured, and you log into Splunk Web or the CLI on this same server to search, monitor, alert, and report on your IT data.
+Data comes in from the sources you've configured, and you log into Splunk Web or the CLI on this same server to search, monitor, alert, and report on your IT data.

 Here is good table of the functions: